Richard L. Revesz

 Kevin Cromar, Ph.D., Assistant Professor (Research) at the Nelson Institute for Environmental Medicine at NYU School of Medicine, is an environmental epidemiologist specializing in exposure assessment and human health impacts of air pollution.
 His recent research has focused on identifying sub-populations susceptible to the adverse effects of air pollution.
 Dr. Cromar has collaborated with Policy Integrity on a number of original research projects since 2008 including a study on the health risks of residual oil combustion that led to the passage of two new city regulations controlling residual oil use in New York City.
 Dr. Cromar’s experience with translational research and environmental health policy includes receiving a Clinical and Translational TL1 Fellowship, receiving a Ruth L. Kirchstein National Service Training Award, and currently serving on the NYU NIEHS community outreach and education core (COEC) internal advisory board.

 Denise Grab joined Policy Integrity as a legal fellow in August 2012.
 Previously, she worked as a litigation associate in the San Francisco office of Bingham McCutchen LLP.
 Before that, she clerked for the Honorable A. Howard Matz of the United States District Court for the Central District of California.
-Ms. Grab focuses on environmental and social justice issues.
+Ms. Grab focuses on environmental and energy issues.
 She holds a J.D. from Yale Law School, an M.E.M. from the Yale School of Forestry & Environmental Studies, and a B.S. in Environmental Sciences from the University of California, Berkeley.

 Gonzalo Moyano (Adjunct)